 Every April, OJJDP observes Second Chance Month in support of youth's successful reentry back into their communities.

-OJJDP's reentry and community supervision programs provide specialized services to youth and promote family engagement between incarcerated parents and their children -- when it is in the best interests of the children.
-The programs are part of a comprehensive approach to enhance public safety, ensure youth are held accountable when they offend, and empower all youth to live up to their potential.
+OJJDP's Second Chance Act programs provide specialized services to youth released from residential placement and promote family engagement between incarcerated parents and their children when it is in the best interest of the child.
+The programs are part of the Office's comprehensive approach to enhance public safety, hold youth accountable when they offend, and empower all youth to live up to their full potential.

-OJJDP supports programs in correctional facilities that encourage family engagement between incarcerated parents and their minor children.
-The grants also fund reentry services for parents and programs that support positive youth development in children of incarcerated parents.
+The Second Chance Act: Addressing the Needs of Incarcerated Parents and Their Minor Children program supports initiatives in correctional facilities that encourage prosocial family engagement between parents in secure confinement and their minor children, when it is in the best interest of the child.
+The grants also fund reentry services for parents and programs that support positive youth development.

 From the Field

 The Georgia Department of Juvenile Justice is using an OJJDP grant to enhance reentry programming in its six long-term detention facilities, emphasizing family engagement, mentoring, and workforce development.

 It starts with developing a reentry plan within 60 days of the youth's detention.
 A multidisciplinary team—which includes a reentry specialist, juvenile detention counselor, community case manager, and mental health counselor—meets with the youth and family.
 As the release date nears, the team meets monthly, joined by a reentry resource coordinator who connects the family with local service providers and an education specialist who helps facilitate a return to high school or enrollment in postsecondary school or technical college.

 Factors that contribute to the project's success include an emphasis on family engagement.
 Monthly "family chats" address topics such as financial literacy, nutrition, and substance use, and a 10-week course emphasizes ways to strengthen family communications.